GFCI outlet vs regular outlet

 Frequently Asked Questions

-GFCI outlets are required by electrical codes in areas with a higher risk of electrical shock, such as kitchens, bathrooms, basements, and outdoor areas.
+GFCI outlets are required by code in areas with higher risk of water exposure, such as bathrooms, kitchens, laundry rooms, and outdoor areas.
+Regular outlets can be used in other dry, low-risk locations throughout the home.

 Connect with certified professionals in your area